nikvdp/ml-blog/hashing.md

 every word in the English language that isn't "hello" and one 1 under the "hello" column.

-Whie this is a nice data structure for computers to learn from, it's not very useful for humans, humans need a way to represent all these "features" without taking up shit tons of space.
+While this is a nice data structure for computers to learn from, it's not very useful for humans.

 // TODO: merge above and below intros

-The traditional way is to do what they call one-hot encoding.
+The usual way is to do what the ML folks call one-hot encoding.
 This is basically just a fancy way of saying make two columns and mark them as on and off.
 One of the most common ways this is used is in what gets called the "bag-of-words" model.
 Imagine taking a dictionary and an